Skip to main content

 if (sendPacketA.packetId.interactionId == inworldPacket.packetId.interactionId) {

-// Handle end of response for sent messsage 'Hi'
+// Handle end of response for sent message 'Hi'

 }